 Many of the resource impacts that result from recreational use can be mitigated through an active visitor education and information program.
 Most visitors lack a basic understanding of DEC rules and regulations and are unaware of the effects their activities have on the resource.
 Visitors need to be informed of the proper use of state land and all special rules and regulations that apply before they enter the unit.
 A well developed education and information program can help reduce any user related impacts while improving the visitor experience.
-DEC will Develop a brochure and map of the HMPA in conjunction with other nearby Forest Preserve units that focuses on the area's history, natural resource values, recreational opportunities, use guidelines, and linkages with local communities.
+DEC will develop a brochure and map of the JMWA in conjunction with other nearby Forest Preserve units that focuses on the area's history, natural resource values, recreational opportunities, use guidelines, and linkages with local communities.
 The development of a comprehensive user education strategy outside the UMP initiative is also being undertaken by the DEC.

-- Manage visitor use to keep impacts on the resource and experiences of all visitors at an acceptable level consistent with the concept of wilderness as described by the APSLMP. - Monitor changes in use and level of use over time. - Encourage both overnight and day users to keep parties small and establish desirable maximum party sizes. - Increase visitor self-sufficiency and knowledge of personal protection through educational efforts.
+Manage visitor use to keep impacts on the resource and experiences of all visitor at an acceptable level consistent with the concept of wilderness as described by the APSLMP.

+- Monitor changes in use and level of use over time. - Encourage both overnight and day users to keep parties small and establish desirable maximum party sizes. - Increase visitor self-sufficiency and knowledge of personal protection through educational efforts. - Determine all legal access points to the unit, and inform the public of such access points.

-• Adopt regulations to limit the maximum number of persons per campsite, or lean-to, to eight.
-This will be implemented over a two-year period.
+Adopt regulations to limit the maximum number of overnight users to groups of eight.
+This will be implemented over a two year period.